-(i) Programmes, instead of educational institutions, are accredited at present.

-- (ii) Programmes to be accredited should be offered by an educational institution which has been formally approved by the appropriate designated authorities. - (iii) The name of a programme to be accredited shall be the same as that shown on the student's diploma certificate.
+- (i) Programmes, instead of educational institutions, are accredited at present. - (ii) Programmes which are to be accredited should be offered by an educational institution which has been formally approved by the appropriate designated authorities. - (iii) The name of the programme which is to be accredited shall be the same as that shown on the student's degree certificate.
 All routes leading to the completion of the programmes will have to satisfy the accreditation criteria. - (iv) Programmes which have produced graduates for at least two academic years will be considered for full accreditation.
 However, provisional accreditation may also be granted to newer programmes. - (v) Programmes will be considered for assessment and accreditation only at the written request of the educational institution and after agreeing to abide by the NBA's accreditation manual, rules, regulations and notification issued from time to time. - (vi) Accreditation of a programme will normally be granted for a specific term of up to a maximum of five academic years.
-Provisional accreditation may also be granted to new programmes (not matured for full accreditation). - (vii) After accreditation, the institutions are expected to submit their annual selfassessment report to eNBA online.
+If some weaknesses exist, accreditation may be granted for two years on the basis of norms laid down by the NBA.
+Provisional accreditation may also be granted to new programmes (not matured for full accreditation). - (vii) After accreditation, the institutions are expected to submit their annual self-assessment report to eNBA online.
 If any aspect of the programme is found to be sufficiently unsatisfactory and/or does not comply with norms, the NBA reserves the right to revoke the accreditation.
-If necessary, the NBA may appoint a maximum of two members to form an Evaluation Team to act as mentors on the request of institution.
-The mentor(s) may visit the educational institution on its request for mentoring purposes and provide report to the NBA on their findings for each visit.
-The educational institution will bear the expenses of the visit and pay honorarium to mentors as prescribed by the NBA. - (viii) Programmes will be assessed and evaluated in accordance with the accreditation criteria.
-Accreditation is based on satisfying the minimum standards. - (ix) All correspondence between the educational institution and the NBA vis-à-vis accreditation process is confidential and may not be revealed to any unauthorised persons under any circumstances, except with written permission from the concerned educational institution. - (x) A three day onsite visit shall be a part of the accreditation process.
+If necessary, the NBA may appoint a maximum of two members to form an Evaluation Team to act as mentors at the request of institution.
+The mentor(s) may visit the educational institution at its request for mentoring purposes and provide a report to the NBA on their findings for each visit.
+The educational institution will bear the expenses of the visit and pay honorarium to the mentors as prescribed by the NBA. - (viii) Programmes will be assessed and evaluated in accordance with the accreditation criteria.
+Accreditation is based on satisfying the minimum standards. - (ix) All correspondence between the educational institution and the NBA vis-à-vis accreditation process is confidential, and may not be revealed to any unauthorised persons under any circumstances, except with written permission from the concerned educational institution. - (x) A three day onsite visit shall be a part of the accreditation process.
 An evaluation team appointed by the NBA will carry out the evaluation of the programme.
-The evaluation team consists of two evaluators for each programme and is headed by a
+The evaluation team consists of two evaluators for each programme and is headed by a Chairperson.

-Chairperson.
 The institute shall propose such set of dates for the visit when the regular classes and all academic activities are on.

 - (xi) The final decision made by the NBA will be communicated to the educational institution together with comments which portray strengths, weaknesses and scope for improvement.
 In the event that a programme is not accredited, reasons for the decision will also be given.
-If accreditation is denied and if the educational institution wishes, it may appeal against the decision to the Appellate Committee (AC). - xii) The total credits to be earned for the award of the diploma shall be uniformly distributed in the various academic years of the programme to the extent possible. - (xiii) The educational institution shall bear the cost of accreditation.
+If accreditation is denied and if the educational institution wishes, it may appeal against the decision to the Appellate Committee (AC). - xii) To the extent to which it is possible, the total credits to be earned for the award of the degree shall be distributed uniformly in the various academic years of the programme. - (xiii) The educational institution shall bear the cost of accreditation.